hevmarriott/DNAscanv2/README.md

 #### Looking for repeat expansions

-Let's assume we have human paired end whole exome sequening data in two fastq files and want to perform snvs/indels calling vs hg19 and scan for some specific repeat expansions.
+Let's assume we have human paired end whole exome sequencing data in two fastq files and want to perform snvs/indels calling vs hg19 and scan for some specific and novel repeat expansions.
 The DNAscan command line would be:

  ```bash
 python3 /path/to/DNAscan/scripts/DNAscan.py -format fastq -in data1.fq.gz -in2 data2.fq.gz -reference hg19 -alignment -variantcalling -expansion -out /path/to/outdir/ -mode fast
 ```
-Note that the json repeat-specification files must be specified in paths_configs.py.
+Note that for ExpansionHunter, the json repeat-specification files must be specified in paths_configs.py.
 For a guide on how to create a json repeat-specification file see the this [LINK](https://github.com/Illumina/ExpansionHunter/wiki/Inputs) to the ExpansionHunter instructions.
 Examples for 17 known repeat expansions, as well as ExpansionHunter variant catalogs for both hg19 and hg38 are in the DNAscan/repeats folder.

 #### Running DNAscan on a subregion of the human region